-E) Romspen US Mortgage Investment Fund (the "Canadian Feeder") is a Canadian limited partnership that invests its assets through a "master-feeder" structure in the Intermediate LP, which wholly owns the Master Fund.
-As of March 31, 2024, owners of the Manager, through their holding companies, held a total of \$13,509 (2023 - \$13,182) units in the Canadian Feeder.
+D) Romspen US Mortgage Investment Fund (the "Canadian Feeder") is a Canadian limited partnership that invests its assets through a "master-feeder" structure in the Intermediate LP, which wholly owns the Master Fund.
+As of March 31, 2025, certain of the indirect owners of the Manager and the owner of the Manager held a total of \$28,539 (2024 - \$13,509) of units in the Canadian Feeder.

-10. Financial instrument risk management
+9. Financial instrument risk management